 What is your cancellation policy?

-Please cancel within 24 hours of your session (for Monday sessions and sessions that fall right after a public holiday, please cancel by 5pm of the business day before that, which [with the exception of winter holidays] is usually a Friday).
+Please cancel within 24 hours of your session (for Monday sessions and sessions that fall right after a public holiday, please cancel by 5pm of the business day before that, if possible, which [with the exception of winter holidays] is usually a Friday).
 If you miss an appointment or cancel inside of 24 hours, you will be responsible for the full out-of-pocket cost for the session, and insurance does not reimburse this cost.

 Is my information shared with anyone?
 What are the limits of confidentiality?